 It's important to avoid excessive coughing or throat clearing, as these actions can strain and damage the vocal cords.

-It’s not difficult to drink plenty of water, or use throat lozenges to alleviate any irritation and reduce the urge to cough or clear your throat.
+It’s not difficult to drink plenty of water or use throat lozenges to alleviate any irritation and reduce the urge to cough or clear your throat.

 Getting enough rest is another key factor in maintaining good vocal health.
 A tired or overworked voice is more susceptible to injury, so remember to prioritize your personal rest and relaxation.
 Be good to yourself.

 Lastly, let's discuss the importance of seeing a vocal coach or speech therapist if you experience any persistent discomfort or vocal problems.
 A professional coach can help diagnose and treat any issues and provide tailored exercises and techniques to improve their singing and maintain good vocal health.
-A professional coach will also recommend you see an ENT or SLP - trained medical professionals to help you with issues that go beyond their area of expertise.
+A professional coach will also recommend you see an ENT or SLP - trained medical professional to help you with issues that go beyond their area of expertise.